 If you have paid any attention at all to the latest crazes and internet hype, you have probably noticed the soaring interest in the use of activated charcoal.

-We are known for doing the requisite research into ingredients before we incorporate them.
+We do the requisite research into ingredients before we incorporate them.
 This blog is to share those results with you and share OUR position on the use of activated charcoal in personal care products.

 If you do an internet search, you can find multiple sites touting the benefits of activated charcoal soap.
 A site named “Style Craze” has a June 3, 2015 article listing 10 AMAZING benefits of activated charcoal soap for the skin.
-The problem being, the claims are made with zero research references to support any of the claims.
+The problem is these claims are made with zero research references.
 Without peer reviewed journals, scientific published papers, recorded dermatology trials, there is nothing for the serious consumer to follow up on.

-Charcoal is touted as firming the skin, detoxifying, helping acne & psoriasis, reducing signs of aging, removes blemishes and great for all skin types,…….in short, the miracle product that everyone has been looking for a hundred years!
+Charcoal is touted as firming the skin, detoxifying, helping acne & psoriasis, reducing signs of aging, removes blemishes and great for all skin types.
+In short, the miracle product that everyone has been looking for a hundred years!
 The claims don’t stop with soap, charcoal is recommended for toothpaste, face-masks, to ingesting in capsules to help with bloating and gas and lastly to detoxify the body.
-It has become so mainstream that it can be found in big box stores such as Walmart.
+It is so mainstream that it can be found in big box stores such as Walmart.

 What is Activated Charcoal Soap?